2001: Economy

+Environment and weather

+2001 was the second hottest year on record at the time, exceeded only by 1998.
+The Intergovernmental Panel on Climate Change released its Third Assessment Report on July 12.
+It warned that climate change in the 21st century could cause decreases in crop yields and an increase in temperature-related ailments and deaths.
+Droughts occurred in Australia, Central America, Kenya, and the Middle East, the latter continuing from years prior.
+Hungary, Russia and Southeast Asia experienced significant rains, causing flooding.
+North Asia underwent a severe winter.
+La Niña, which had been ongoing since 1998, ended in the east Atlantic by April 2001.

+The Kyoto Protocol was weakened in March when President George W. Bush determined that the United States would relinquish its commitments to the agreement, but an effort to maintain the agreement in Europe was led by Germany.
+There was an environmental scare in Europe during an investigation into depleted uranium from the Kosovo War, but it was shown to pose no threat.
+The Stockholm Convention on Persistent Organic Pollutants, which restricted several organic pollutants, was signed on May 22 and 23.

 There were four earthquakes in 2001 that caused significant casualties.
 El Salvador was struck by two of them: a 7.6-magnitude earthquake on January 13 and a 6.6-magnitude earthquake on February 13, which resulted in the deaths of at least 944 and 315 people respectively.
-A 7.7-magnitude earthquake in Gujarat, India, on January 26 killed between 13,805 and 20,023 people, and destroyed nearly 340,000 buildings.
+The Bhuj earthquake, a 7.7-magnitude earthquake in Gujarat, India, on January 26 killed between 13,805 and 20,023 people, and destroyed nearly 340,000 buildings.
 An 8.4-magnitude earthquake, then the strongest that had occurred globally since 1965, killed at least 77 people in Peru on June 23.
 A 7.8-magnitude earthquake struck China with an epicenter near Kokoxili, close to the border between Qinghai and Xinjiang, on November 14, but it occurred in a sparsely populated mountainous region and there were no casualties.
+Sicily saw the eruption of Mount Etna, beginning on July 17 and continuing into the next month.

 The 2001 Atlantic hurricane season was slightly more active than normal, including 15 tropical storms and hurricanes.
 The deadliest storms were Tropical Storm Allison in June, Hurricane Iris in October, and Hurricane Michelle in November.
 All three of these storms had their names retired by the World Meteorological Organization.
 Tropical Storm Allison was the deadliest tropical storm to hit the United States without reaching hurricane strength.
 The 2001 Pacific typhoon season was slightly larger than average, including 28 tropical storms, 20 typhoons, and 11 intense typhoons.
 The most powerful storms were Typhoon Podul in October and Typhoon Faxai in December.